mpeterson2/dart_mpd/example/readme.md

 	- `sticker_file`
 3. Create all these files (they can be blank).
 4. Run the examples (MPD may need to update it's database).

+## The examples

+### arbitrary-commands.dart

+This allows you to enter anything into the application's stdin and it will send it to MPD.
+Then MPD will send a response back, and it will be printed to the screen.

+### adding-songs.dart

+This is an example of how you can add songs, tell MPD to play, and skip songs.

+### requesting-data.dart

+This is an example of how you can request some data from MPD's database.